Table of contents

 - If you are placed in a two-year remedial cycle you can reinstate your CFPC Special Designations with our early-completion option.

-- Details on two-year remedial cycles and the early-completion option are available here.
+- Read about the two-year remedial cycles and the early-completion option.

 Cycle extensionsIf you will be away from your medical practice for a period of six months or longer due to personal illness or parental leave, or to be the primary caregiver for a family member with an illness, please contact the CFPC as soon as possible to discuss your Mainpro+ cycle.
 The CFPC can grant one-year cycle extensions in these situations.